 It was plain sailing until the two vessels reached Algeria and then the weather turned.
 By the time they got to the Bay of Biscay, the conditions were terrible.
 The cylinder, and the obelisk within it, was almost sunk several times.
 Six of the Olga’s crew, sent on a rescue boat to the Cleopatra, were lost at sea.
 Eventually, Booth had to remove the cables linking the two boats to avoid a collision between them.
 Carter and his crew had no choice but to abandon the Cleopatra.
 It was found days later by a Spanish trawler, and taken to Spain by a salvage vessel for repairs.
 After several weeks of legal wrangling with the salvage company the Cleopatra recommenced its journey to England.
 It had been an exhausting, traumatic voyage for both crews.

 Back to those dozen pretty English women.
 I’d like to think that those photographs were pinned to the walls of the tiny cabin that Carter shared with his seven crewmen, and that those images helped sustain them through the darkest times of the voyage, as female beauty has always sustained men.
 But this is unlikely.
-It seems more probable that Carter assembled the collection after he returned to England.
-Were the photographs specially commissioned or collected by Carter from the window displays of photographers’ studios?
-And was Carter alone the judge of who were the fairest or did he seek confirmation from others?
+It seems more probable that Carter assembled the collection after his return to England.
+Were the photographs specially commissioned or were they collected by Carter from the window displays of photographers’ studios?
+And was Carter the sole judge of who were the fairest or did he seek advice from others?
 Did the women concerned even know of this honour?

 The notion of beauty as something objective and admirable, a notion accepted almost with question in Carter’s time, has a curious duality in our own.
 Though we, being humans, are still drawn to beauty in general and female beauty in particular, it is considered bad taste to point this out.
 To praise one person’s beauty is thought to implicitly condemn another’s lack of it.
 Exalting beauty disparages the average spectrum of appearance that most of us occupy.
-Still, what is thought and said in polite circles is not how most of us think and act in actuality.
+Discrimination is, well, discriminatory, and against the spirit of the age.
+Love of beauty is the modern love that dare not speak its name.
+Double-think rules.
+Beauty is what drives the views and likes of the preening models of Instagram, not ’empowerment’ or ‘body positivity’.
+What is thought and said in right-thinking circles is not how most of us think and behave in actuality.
 Beauty retains the power it has always had, and female beauty continues to seduce both men and women.

 Of course, Carter’s twelve Englishwomen were characterised by The Times reporter as pretty rather than beautiful.
 In ordinary language, prettiness has connotations of superficiality and immaturity, whereas beauty has depth and can be awe-inspiring.
 Was this distinction recognised in Carter’s time?
 I expect so, though the two qualities are related and perhaps not so distinct in many cases.
 Besides, could they not have been both beautiful and pretty in Carter’s eyes?